Is Pula Worth Visiting? My Honest Experience

 Pula offers some of the most delicious pizzas you’ve ever tried!

 Regarding vegan options in Croatia, you’ll likely have to go for vegetarian pizza without cheese.
-However, the dough is delicious and the pizza is baked in real wood-fired pizza ovens so you won’t even miss the cheese!
+However, the dough is delicious, and the pizza is baked in real wood-fired pizza ovens, so you won’t even miss the cheese!

-Istria is well known for wine and olive oil production and you’ll see olive trees growing on fields everywhere you go.
+Istria is well known for wine and olive oil production, and you’ll see olive trees growing on fields everywhere you go.

 If you’re taking a day trip from Pula to central Istria, don’t miss out on wine tasting!

-15. Have A Budget Friendly Holiday
+15. Have a Budget-Friendly Holiday

 Finally, you’ll be glad to know that Pula is one of the cheapest coastal destinations in Croatia.